Greece

 This series is used for families with more than 4 children.

-The registration consists of the letters AM, followed by a third letter (O, P, T, Y or X), a hyphen and four numerals, starting from 1000.
+The registration consists of the letters AM, followed by one letter (O, P, T, Y or X), a hyphen and four numerals, starting from 1000.

 Above the hyphen is the national seal.